erangot/gatsby-netlify-cms-sho/src/pages/about/index.md

 ### **More on the way**

 Sho.co is a new service from Sparkol.
-We have big plans for the platform.
+We have amazing, big plans for the platform.

 Tell us what else you’d like to see on sho.co on Facebook or Twitter and Youtube.